mkumar73/beckernick.github.io/_posts/2016-10-25-mapreduce-python-hive.markdown

 When I have to run some OLS regressions on panel data with entity-level fixed effects and clustered standard errors (you might be surprised how often I do this), I have a clear picture in my head of the R code I need to write to do that.

 I don't have to think about whether the normal equation or gradient descent is faster, whether I miscoded the gradient descent weights update, or whether I did the right adjustment for clustered standard errors.
 I don't have to do any of that because I can use functions that take care of all this for me.
-By abstracting away from the details, I can create that output faster with less mental bandwidth used.
+By abstracting away from the details, I can get the output faster using less mental bandwidth.

 To me, Hive is no different.
 I don't need to waste time and bandwidth making sure the low-level details are correct every time I want to run a MapReduce job.
 Because of that, I can spend less time thinking about the implementation of the algorithm and more time thinking about the implications of the result.